Boost Your Credit Union’s Financial Health – The Benefits of Selling Debt

 Why Credit Unions Should Consider Selling Charged-Off Loans

 Member-based credit unions often offer better and more personalized service than larger banks.
 However, they can struggle with one aspect where larger banks excel: selling charged-off loans.
 Here are some reasons why credit unions should always consider selling their delinquent receivables.

-First and foremost is revenue.
-Debt sales provide instant cash which can be put to use, rather than bad debt sitting on the books hurting ratios.
-Usually, charged-off loans at smaller financial institutions become an afterthought and can sit for far too long, and become completely uncollectible.
-If they are sold, space and time are gained as well as a burst in cash flow.
+Debt sales provide instant cash that can be used, rather than letting lousy debt sit on the books and hurt ratios.
+Charged-off loans at smaller financial institutions can become an afterthought and sit for far too long, becoming completely uncollectible.
+Selling these loans frees up space and time and creates a burst in cash flow.

-Second is a relief for employees.
-Often at smaller financial institutions, loan officers perform several different duties, but their primary duty is making loans and managing customers, not collecting charged-off receivables.
-Selling the receivables allows loan officers to continue to provide customers with the service they need, rather than distracting loan officers from the more productive activities.
+Loan officers at smaller financial institutions often perform several duties, but their primary duty is making loans and managing customers, not collecting charged-off receivables.
+Selling these receivables allows loan officers to continue to provide customers with the service they need rather than distracting loan officers from more productive activities.

-Third is member responsibility.
-Credit unions are far more customer-based than the large banks and have a closer responsibility to their members to maintain good business practices.
-Selling delinquent receivables allows a credit union to take an active role in handling all aspects of member services.
+Credit unions are far more customer-based than large banks and have a closer responsibility to their members to maintain good business practices.
+Selling delinquent receivables allows credit unions to take an active role in handling all aspects of member services.

-Credit Unions have an excellent opportunity in the current market, as prices of delinquent debt are relatively high.
-For a quick cash boost, relief from loan officer overload, and complete member service selling off charged-off debts could be a good strategy to consider.
+Credit unions have an excellent opportunity in the current market, as prices of delinquent debt are relatively high.
+Selling off charged-off debts could be an excellent strategy for a quick cash boost, relief from loan officer overload, and complete member service.